Filecamp – the DAM solution you never knew you always needed

 What is DAM?

 Digital Asset Management (DAM) is a software solution for managing digital assets.
 This term can be used to describe many solutions, including even a classic desktop digital image library.
-The difference between DAM solutions and file hosting services, such as Google Drive or Dropbox, is mainly to do with the tagging, access control, searching and collaboration options.
+The difference between DAM solutions and file hosting services, such as Google Drive or Dropbox, mainly involves tagging, access control, searching, and collaboration options.
 Dealing with an increasing number of media files means that many companies now use much more advanced solutions called Enterprise DAM to store their files, manage users, and enable online proofreading or approval processes.

 Why do you need DAM?